"Hello World";

 • Self-hosted infrastructure and homelabs (Raspberry Pi clusters, monitoring stacks, ingress controllers)

-• Designing services that provide structured, high-quality context for AI systems instead of dumping raw data
+• Designing services that provide high-quality structured context for AI systems instead of raw data

-I’m especially curious about how AI can safely and reliably interact with real infrastructure and operational systems—without becoming a liability.
+I’m especially interested in how AI can safely interact with real infrastructure and operational systems.

 How I Think About Software